Alcoholism Expectancy Calculator

 • Prior Treatment: Flat 15% added if applicable

 By combining these weighted factors, the calculator provides a percentage score that reflects your unique risk profile.
-This approach allows for a more accurate assessment than simple drink counting.
+This approach allows for a more approximate assessment than simple drink counting.

 What Your Alcoholism Risk Probability Means

 This percentage indicates how closely your current profile matches statistical patterns associated with Alcohol Use Disorder (AUD).
-It helps you understand if your habits are within safe limits or if they are trending toward dangerous territory.
+It provides information to help understand if your habits are within safe limits or if they are trending toward dangerous territory.

-Low Risk (Below 30%) suggests minimal indicators of dependency, meaning your habits generally fall within safe social limits.
-In this range, you should maintain current habits but perform periodic self-checks to ensure they do not change over time.
+Lower statistical association (Below 30%) suggests minimal indicators of dependency, meaning your habits generally fall within safe social limits.
+In this range, one may consider maintain current habits but perform periodic self-checks to ensure they do not change over time.

 Moderate Risk (30% to 60%) signals a "gray area" where problem drinking often begins.
-You should consider reducing your weekly intake to stay below safety guidelines (under 14 drinks for men, under 7 for women) and evaluate your social environment.
+One may consider consider reducing your weekly intake to stay below safety guidelines (under 14 drinks for men, under 7 for women) and evaluate your social environment.